flycartinc/axis-subscription-joomla/README.md

     + Paypal
     + Test payment gateway
 - Powerful App Structure
-    Axisubs App structure leverages the flexibility and robustness of Native Joomla Plugin structure.
-An Axisubs App is can be designed as a Joomla plugin and is easy to manage in Apps section in the Axis Subscription Admin Dashboard.
+    Axis subscriptions App structure leverages the flexibility and robustness of Native Joomla Plugin structure.
+An Axis subscriptions App is can be designed as a Joomla plugin and is easy to manage in Apps section in the Axis Subscription Admin Dashboard.
     + Usefull Triggers for more flexibility and customizable application flow.
-    + Take a look at our test app to know the structure and working of an Axisubs App.
+    + Take a look at our test app to know the structure and working of an Axis subscriptions App.

 - Email Notifications ( as an App )
     + The notifications system is made modular.
 Any notification system such as mailchimp / amazon ses / newsletter component / push notifications / customized mail notification through another app may be created.